 And those who knew the code: less than a few.

-Well watered were her buds, the long nights through.
+Well-watered were her buds, the long nights through.

-Mortality awaited – her words to diffuse.
+Mortality awaited – her dead words to diffuse.

 — Poem and drawings by William Eaton